 To systematically capture the irregular topology of LEO satellite networks, stochastic geometry has been employed to provide a unified mathematical paradigm~\cite{haenggi2009stochastic}.
 Several works have focused on the performance analysis of LEO satellite networks using this method.
 For example,~\cite{talgat2020stochastic} analyzed the downlink coverage probability considering satellite altitudes and numbers, where satellite locations were distributed according to the binomial point process (BPP) in a finite space.
-However, to improve tractability, Poisson point processes (PPPs) have become the preferred choice for modeling LEO satellite networks~\cite{okati2021modeling}.
-PPPs have been used to study outage probability, ergodic capacity, and uplink interference~\cite{jia2021uplink}, and have been extended to scenarios involving coordinated beamforming coordinated beamforming~\cite{kim2024coverage}, joint transmission~\cite{li2024analytical}, and multi-connectivity between TNs and NTNs~\cite{shang2024multi}.
-Despite these advances, the joint influences of the line-of-sight (LoS) effects, satellite numbers and altitudes, imperfect SIC, main-lobe gains, and PA schemes, together with cross-satellite interference, were insufficiently studied for downlink satellite NOMA networks.
+However, to improve tractability, the Poisson point process (PPP) and the spherical Poisson point process (SPPP) have become the preferred choice for modeling LEO satellite networks~\cite{okati2021modeling}.
+They have been used to study the outage probability, ergodic capacity, and uplink interference~\cite{jia2021uplink}, and have been extended to scenarios involving coordinated beamforming~\cite{kim2024coverage}, joint transmission~\cite{li2024analytical}, multi-connectivity between TNs and NTNs~\cite{shang2024multi}, etc. Despite these advances, the joint effects of line-of-sight (LoS) conditions, satellite numbers and altitudes, imperfect SIC, main-lobe gains, PA schemes, and cross-satellite interference have not been sufficiently studied for downlink satellite NOMA networks.